Martingales for physicists: A treatise on stochastic thermodynamics and beyond: The Moran model

 In the three cases $s>0$, $s=0$, and $s<0$ the process is a submartingale, martingale, and surmartingale, respectively.
 In population genetics, if $s$ is negligible, the mutation is considered to be neutral; if $s$ is sufficiently large and positive the mutation is advantageous; and if $s$ is negative and sufficiently large in absolute value the mutation is deleterious.
 By analyzing the model, we will clarify what does it mean to be ``negligible'' and ``sufficiently large''.
 For simplicity, we study the model in the continuous approximation.
 Assuming $N$ to be large, the fraction $X=n/N$ of mutants satisfies the Langevin equation

 The Langevin equation~(\ref{eq:moran_langevin}) is interpreted in the It\^{o} sense and can be derived from the master equation by means of a Kramers-Moyal expansion, see e.g. \cite{gardiner1985handbook}.
-We truncated this expansion at the first order in $1/N$ and assumed $s$ to be order $1/N$.
+We truncated this expansion at the first order in $1/N$ and assumed $s$ to be order $1/N${, so that we neglected terms of order $s/N$.}

 Also Eq.~(\ref{eq:moran_langevin}) is characterized by two absorbing states, in this case at $X=0$ and $X=1$.
 In this case, if $s\neq 0$ the process $X_t$ is not a martingale.
 However, performing a change variable to $Y_t=\exp(-sNX_t)$ by means of the It\^{o} formula we obtain of $Y_t$ is governed by an It\^{o} stochastic differential equation without drift, the process $Y_t$ is a martingale.
 It is interesting to notice the analogy with stochastic thermodynamics, where entropy production is a submartingale whereas the exponential of minus the entropy production is a martingale.
 The range $X_t\in [0,1]$ corresponds to a range $Y_t\in[e^{-sN},1]$.
 We can therefore apply once more Doob's optional stopping theorem to the stopping time defined as the first time at which one of the two absorbing states is reached: